Factors to Help You Prove Your Domicile

 - Change all club membership, religious and social affiliations to “non-resident” status

-Be consistent.
 If you want to be a Floridian to escape Pennsylvania income tax, don’t register your car in Pennsylvania to get lower insurance rates.
 Use common sense.
 Does your neighbor who has lived in Florida all her life have her car registered in Pennsylvania?
 Of course not.
 Does she belong to a church or synagogue in Pennsylvania?
 No. Just imagine yourself explaining that to a tax auditor.

 NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.